British Rail Class 385: Operations

 During early 2015, when the order for the Class 385 was placed, the fleet was expected to be declared operational around autumn 2017.
 However, issues were encountered that necessitated timetable changes.
 During February 2018, reports emerged that vision problems with the Class 385 had been encountered during testing; these were the attributed to the visibility and curvature of the driver windows, which are smaller than usual, leading to drivers seeing "two or three signals", when only one exists.
 One month later, the fleet was reportedly experiencing software-related issues as well; these factors caused the type's entry into service to be further deferred to December 2018, although this was later rolled back due to progress made on the issue.
 In February 2018, type approval testing was reportedly nearly complete.

 Having received remedial work, the first trainset was able to enter service on 24 July 2018.
 Thereafter, further trainsets were promptly introduced.
 After the discovery of a critical issue, all units were briefly withdrawn on 4 October 2018, the type re-entered service on 13 October 2018.
 By November 2018, ten Class 385s were diagrammed for service; this rose to 32 during the following month and to 58 by May 2019.
 Due to the delayed entry into service of the Class 385, ScotRail hired ten Class 365s as an interim measure between 2018 and 2019; these were retained until sufficient new Class 385 units had attained sufficient operational readiness.

 By December 2019, all 70 of the Class 385 units had been brought into revenue service.
 These trainsets are operated on the Croy, Dunblane and Shotts lines, as well as replacing existing stock on the Carstairs, Cathcart Circle Lines, Inverclyde Line plus Edinburgh to North Berwick and Glasgow Central to Lanark services.
-The fleet's introduction allowed for the replacement of ScotRail's Class 314 fleet, along with the cascading of a number of Class 156, Class 158 and Class 170 diesel units.
+The fleet's introduction allowed for the retirement of ScotRail's Class 314 fleet, along with the cascading of a number of Class 156, Class 158 and Class 170 diesel units.